 Crippling debt is just one of the many problems low-income families face.
-A debt consolidation loan may help you get rid of the debt but these loans are not right for everyone.
+A debt consolidation loan may help you manage payments easier, but remember these loans are not right for everyone.

 How does a debt consolidation loan work?

 A debt consolidation loan is a loan just like any other money you might borrow from a bank or institution.
-The difference is the purpose of debt consolidation is to pay off other loans you owe.
+The difference is the purpose of debt consolidation is to combine multiple debts into one payment, hopefully with a lower interest rate.
 The loan works by combining the amount you owe on credit cards, medical bills and other debts.
-Once they’re combined, you can use the debt consolidation loan to pay them off completely.
-You’ll then just have the payment of the loan to worry about.
+Once they’re combined, the debt consolidation loan pays them off so you’ll just have the consolidation loan to make payments on.

 How do you qualify for a debt consolidation loan?